AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 ### Hard Rules

-1. Political discussions are banned community-wide with one exception - the [Tuosai (托腮)](https://t.me/joinchat/BMnG9zvfjCgZUTIAoycKkg) channel.
+1. Discussions of politics, violence, religion, sex, and crime are banned community-wide with one exception - the [Tuosai (托腮)](https://t.me/joinchat/BMnG9zvfjCgZUTIAoycKkg) channel.
 	- Offenders (including those participating in the topic) will be asked to stop.
 Repeated offenses will result in a one-time community-wide ban (you may re-enter immediately, but take the hint and stop).
 2. Suicidal topics, discussion of its methods, "live coverage" of your own or others suicide attempts are banned community-wide *with no exception*.
 	- Offenders (including those participating in the topic) will be *immediately* subjected to a one-time community-wide ban (you may re-enter immediately, but take the hint and stop).